CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation: More Results and Analysis

 \subsection{Behavior Analysis}

 To better analyze the errors made by models in puzzle-solving, we define two metrics: global length error and local length error.
 The global length error metric compares the number of words produced by the model with those in the reference answer list, assessing whether the model supplies an answer for every clue in the puzzle.
 In contrast, the local length error metric compares the length of each individual word to its corresponding reference, thereby quantifying the model's adherence to the grid constraints.
-Table~\ref{tab:length_results} shows that even the best-performing reasoning models, such as Claude-3-7-Sonnet with thinking mode and DeepSeek R1, exhibit global length errors on two puzzles.
+Table~\ref{tab:length_results} shows that even the best-performing reasoning models, such as Claude 3.7 Sonnet with thinking mode and DeepSeek R1, exhibit global length errors on two puzzles.
 Almost all models---with the exception of o3-mini, which demonstrates the highest ICR---commit a significant number of local errors.
-Moreover, we observe that all global length errors arise from models providing shorter answers, meaning that they fail to address some clues.
-Furthermore, most models tend to produce answers that are longer than the corresponding reference answers.
+Moreover, we observe that all global length errors arise from models providing fewer answers than required, i.e., failing to address some clues.
+In contrast, most local length errors are due to models generating answers that exceed the expected word length.